Prime Minister Theresa May has announced plans to tackle rip-off energy bills with an energy price cap. But will such a cap be enough to help you?

 Ofgem, the energy regulator, has announced that a plan is on its way to tackle energy bills and relieve the burden on the most vulnerable energy customers in the UK.
 But will it be enough?

 What’s the difference between a fixed energy tariff and standard variable tariff?
-If you’re unsure, don’t worry.
+If you’re unsure about energy prices, don’t worry.
 You are not alone.

 We’ve heard from an energy customer who received a £4,000 bill on top of their monthly £150 direct debit.
 We’re surrounded by companies putting up their prices, so how can we protect ourselves from bumper energy bills?